 When planning improvements and new structures, highway authorities must consider the requirements of the Equality Act 2010 and aim to make them as accessible as possible.
-For example, replacing stiles with gaps or gates as much as possible and normally to BS5709 requirements.
-An authority may also enter into agreements with landowners to improve stiles, gates or other structures either informally or under Highways Act 1980 s147ZA.
+For example, replacing stiles with gaps or gates as much as possible.
+An authority may also enter into agreements with landowners to improve stiles, gates or other structures.